glennga/kumulaau/README.md

 export MICRO_SAT_PATH=/.../kumulaau
 ```

 3. This project uses Python 3.7, Matplotlib, Numpy, Numba, Scipy, and GSL.
-An `environment.yml` file is provided to build a clone of the Python environment used to develop this:
+An `environment.yml` file is provided to build a Conda clone of the Python environment used to develop this:
 ```bash
 conda env create -f environment.yml conda activate micro